Upcoming Info Sessions

 The CALL offers you personal and professional reflection, development, skills, and knowledge that will give you a strong foundation for your entire career journey.

-You can apply to any and all internships in the Washington, D.C. metropolitan area.
+You can apply to any and all internships in the Washington, D.C. metropolitan area (in-person, hybrid, or virtual).
 In addition to internships, students should also consider research/laboratory assistantships and entrepreneurial ventures.
 International students may only apply to internships that align with their declared major.

 International students are strongly encouraged to participate in The CALL as one receives academic credit for the internship.
 International students must partake in an internship that aligns with their declared major.
 We recommend international students reach out to the Office of Global Services for more information on CPT/OPT options.